Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK: Methodology

 \section{Methodology}

-The statistical model used in \pkg{FRK} v2 is a spatial or spatio-temporal GLMM; specifically, it is a hierarchical statistical model consisting of two conditional-probability layers.
+The model used in \pkg{FRK}~v2 is a spatial or spatio-temporal hierarchical statistical model consisting of two conditional-probability layers.
 In the \textit{process layer}, we model the conditional mean of the data as a transformation of a latent spatial process modelled as a low-rank SRE model; see Section \ref{subsection:04-01:ProcessLayer}.
-In the \textit{data layer}, we use a conditionally independent exponential-family model for each element of the data vector; see Section \ref{subsection:DataLayer}.
-In Section \ref{subsection:02-03:Estimation}, we discuss parameter estimation and, in Section \ref{subsection:Prediction}, we discuss spatial prediction and uncertainty quantification of the predictions.
-In Section \ref{sec:Distributions with size parameters}, we consider two distributions that have an assumed-known `size' parameter, namely the binomial distribution and the negative-binomial distribution.
-In Section \ref{sec:spatio-temporal}, we outline the approach of \pkg{FRK} v2 for spatio-temporal data.
+In the \textit{data layer}, we use a conditionally independent exponential-family model for each element of the data vector; see Section~\ref{subsection:DataLayer}.
+In Section~\ref{subsection:02-03:Estimation}, we discuss parameter estimation and, in Section~\ref{subsection:Prediction}, we discuss spatial prediction and uncertainty quantification of the predictions.
+In Section~\ref{sec:Distributions with size parameters}, we consider two distributions that have an assumed-known `size' parameter, namely the binomial distribution and the negative-binomial distribution.
+In Section~\ref{sec:spatio-temporal}, we present the approach of \pkg{FRK}~v2 for spatio-temporal data.